 After a quick Google search for the nearest urgent care, DispatchHealth — an on-demand healthcare delivery service — popped up.

-“When I called, they explained that a nurse practitioner or physician assistant, along with a DispatchHealth medical technician, would come to our home to treat her and give her IV fluids.
+“When I called, they explained that a nurse practitioner or physician assistant, along with a DispatchHealth medical technician (DHMT), would come to our home to treat her and give her IV fluids.
 I felt immediate relief.”

 DispatchHealth understands that people with acute or chronic illnesses, intellectual disabilities, forms of dementia, physical disabilities, and other medical conditions often face major challenges when trying to manage a trip to a distant and crowded medical facility.
 They believe that people of all ages and in all conditions deserve the opportunity to benefit from the convenience of prompt medical attention, which is why they proudly deliver medical services to the home or place of need.